hotae319/hotae319.github.io/_posts/2016-05-20-super-long-article.md

 ---

 From March 2017 to December 2017, I researched about jumping robot's control at INROL(Interactive & Networed RObotics Lab).
 While I was working on this project, I focused on control for nonholonomic systems, under-actuated systems, and hybrid system.

+My findings proposed a stable posture control frame that takes into account features of jumping such as the limit of joint angle range or the short duration of a flight.
 <!--
 <p align="center">
   <img src="/assets/jumping/poster1.jpg" width="500" height="500">